-Only nine of our targets reached the target signal to noise, they are 1RXS J015658.6$-$530208, 1RXS J020922.2$-$522920, PKS 1440$-$389, TXS 1515$-$273, GB6 J1838$+$4802, MITG J184126$+$2910, 1RXS J195815.6$-$301119, MAGIC J2001$+$435 and 1ES 2322$-$409.
+Only nine of our targets reached the target S/N: 1RXS J015658.6$-$530208, 1RXS J020922.2$-$522920, PKS 1440$-$389, TXS 1515$-$273, GB6 J1838$+$4802, MITG J184126$+$2910, 1RXS J195815.6$-$301119, MAGIC J2001$+$435, and 1ES 2322$-$409.
 We measured the redshift for eight of them.
-The other ten have S/N values between 20 and 80 and from them we could measure only three firm redshifts and a tentative one.
+The other ten have S/N values between 20 and 80, and from them we could measure only three firm redshifts and one tentative value.
 In addition we measured two firm lower limits and one tentative lower limit.

-A high signal-to-noise spectrum thus appears to be necessary to allow for the measurement of the redshift for the gamma-ray BL Lacs in our sample.
-On the other hand a low S/N spectrum, while useful for classification, is not likely to succeed in this effort.
-The comparative success of high S/N spectra with respect to those with low signal to noise supports our strategy.
-However we also note that in the case of GB6 J1838$+$4802, even a very high S/N spectrum did not lead to a successful measurement of the redshift.
-This is in line with several previous works \citep{Pai17,Pit14} where it was not possible to measure redshifts of well known blazars even with very high quality spectra.
-Therefore, while for gamma-ray BL Lacs reaching a signal to noise of at least 100 is a good indicator for the success of a redshift measurement, it is not a guarantee.
-Additionally both our SALT/RSS spectra and three of our four Keck/ESI spectra reached our target signal to noise ratio while only four of thirteen EFOSC2 spectra reached that goal.
-While the sample is still small, this suggests that 10-m class telescopes are the best tools for our program.

-Finally, technical or weather issues have prevented us from reaching the target signal-to-noise ratio in ten of our spectra; three of them have no redshift measurement or lower limit.
-We will re-observe these three sources to secure a spectrum with signal-to-noise ratio of 100.
-For any sources for which the redshift will not be measured even then, we plan to organise dedicated Target of Opportunity programs to obtain high signal to noise spectroscopy during their optical low states.
+A high S/N spectrum thus appears to be necessary to allow the measurement of the redshift for the gamma-ray BL Lacs in our sample.
+On the other hand, a low S/N spectrum, while useful for classification, is not likely to succeed in this effort.
+The comparative success of high S/N spectra with respect to those with low S/N supports our strategy.
+However, we also note that in the case of GB6 J1838$+$4802, even a very high S/N spectrum did not lead to a successful measurement of the redshift.
+This is in line with several previous works \citep{Pai17a,Pit14} where it was not possible to measure redshifts of well-known blazars, even with very high-quality spectra.
+Therefore, while for gamma-ray BL Lacs reaching a S/N of at least 100 is a good indicator of the success of a redshift measurement, it is not a guarantee.
+Additionally, both of our SALT/RSS spectra and three of our four Keck/ESI spectra reached our target S/N, while only 4 out of 13 EFOSC2 spectra reached that goal.
+While the sample is still small, this suggests that 10m class telescopes are the best tools for our programme.
+Finally, technical or weather issues prevented us from reaching the target S/N in ten of our spectra; three of them have no redshift measurement or lower limit.
+We will re-observe these three sources to secure a spectrum with a S/N of 100.
+For any sources for which the redshift will not have beeen measured even then, we plan to organise dedicated target of opportunity programmes to obtain high S/N spectroscopy during their optical low states.